elcajon-dev/repository-edge/code-server/DOCS.md

   resources to Cloudflare without a publicly routable IP address.)
 - Custom Init scripts and services (see next chapter)

-## Custom Init scripts

-When `init_path` configuration option is set.
-The add-on will generate the two folders `cont-init.d` and `services.d`.

-Place your custom cont-init files inside the folder `cont-init.d` and they will be processed during add-on startup phase`.

-Place your custom service file called `run` inside a subfolder of `services.d` and a corresponding service will run when the add-on starts.
-For example: `services.d/my-service/run` will spin up a service called `my-service` Place your service logic in the file called `run`.

-Take a look [here][sample-folder] for some sample scripts and services.

-**Note**: _Please be aware that this is a really powerful function which can damage your whole system if handled incorrectly._

 ## Configuration

 **Note**: _Remember to restart the add-on when the configuration is changed._